 The bend metal trellis is a lot easier than it may sound.
 All you'll need is a needle nose plier and some wire (something like an old wire hanger).

-A good rule to follow would be to double the diameter of your pot.
+A good rule to follow, specifically for a DIY round trellis, would be to double the diameter of your pot.
 So for a 5 in pot, aim for a trellis that's 10in in diameter.
 And when it comes to shaping the wire, find something circular you can use to use to slowly mold the wire.
 If the wire has a lot of kinks in it, it may be more difficult to mold but it should be fairly easy to bend and make into a circular shape.

 Now once you have a nice, circular shape you like, bend the excess wire into the stand part of your trellis.
 You can use the needle nose plier to bend them into two L-shapes and now you can place the trellis in your pot and attach your vining plant around.